canjs/can-react-component/contributing.md

 When filing a bug, it is helpful to include small examples using tools like [JSBin][1] or [CodePen][2].

 Search for previous tickets, if there is one add to that one rather than creating another.
-You can also post on the [Forums](http://forums.donejs.com/c/canjs) or talk to us in [gitter canjs/canjs channel](https://gitter.im/canjs/canjs).
+You can also post on the [Forums](https://forums.bitovi.com/c/canjs) or talk to us on [Slack](https://www.bitovi.com/community/slack) ([#canjs channel](https://bitovi-community.slack.com/messages/CFC22NZ8A)).

 ## Contributing